infojunkie/ireal-musicxml/demo/cli/README.md

 # ireal2musicxml

-CLI tool to convert an iReal Pro playlist or ireal:// URI.
+CLI tool to convert an iReal Pro playlist or `ireal://` URI to MusicXML files.

 # Usage